 Modern Multi-level House Plan Layout

-First unique structure is its multi-level floor concept or level-changes house concept.
-The multi-level changes floor of this modern Japanese house is like a spiral structure.
+First unique structure is its multi-level floor concept.
+The multi-level floor of this modern Japanese house is like a spiral structure.
 The floor go up little by little surround the central internal courtyard.
 From entrance/genkan doma area, series of split floor go up little by little with steps, up continue to outdoor rooftop terrace, and ended at the door; the door that become access to vertical void of indoor courtyard.
 The spiral steps remained us of the Borobudur Temple, where a pradaksina or circumambulation rite done by circumambulate walk, and go up until Borobudur Temple peak.
 Every circle of Borobudur Temple path is a meditation.

 Like a tiny aisle, dirt floor area of this house leads us to living area.
 From the living area you can see rectangular glass box of indoor outdoor courtyard structure.
 From the entrance doma area, if you go left, dining and kitchen area exists.
 The living area divided into two spaces activities.
 First is TV area with sofas.
 Next to it with upper floor structure, a tatami area exists.
 While not in use, the tatami area hidden; series of sliding panels become partition walls that separate tatami space from TV area.
 Between TV sofa area and tatami area, there are steps that lead us to next floor level of the house.
 The kitchen design of this Japanese architecture house is like a counter stall of a Japanese bistro.
 Semi basement area is wooden structure workspace.